thundergolfer/ai-enablement-stack/README.md

 <details>

 ##### Category
-Observability and Governance Layer - EVALUATION & MONITORING
+OBSERVABILITY AND GOVERNANCE LAYER - Evaluation & Monitoring

 ##### Description
 Patronus provides a comprehensive AI evaluation platform built on industry-leading research, offering features for testing hallucinations, security risks, alignment, and performance monitoring, with both pre-built evaluators and custom evaluation capabilities for RAG systems and AI agents.